relentless1987/GettingAndCleaningData/CodeBook.md

 ###Attribute description

+1. Units

+	- Subject:  No units
+	- Activity:  No units
+	- Remaining:
+		- Acc = acceleration = m/s^2
+		- Gyro = gyroscope = degrees per second
+		- Jerk = derivative of Acc w.r.t. is typically = m/s^3

-1. Subject is subject # from 1 to 30.
+2. Subject is subject # from 1 to 30.

 2. Activity is one of these 6 items:
 	- walking